 I would strongly recommend reviewing the first list of words (List A, Preschool Sight Words).
 Better have a solid foundation than to have him or her struggle a bit.

-List B has 59 words and the Days Months and Seasons has 24.
+List B has 59 words.
 When you put this with the 59 words from List A (the Preschool Sight Words) you will have a lovely repertoire of words!
 But, don’t be surprised if your plan to work through those 142 words fails and you finish in March!
 OH NO!
 What will you do for the balance of the school year?
 Why reach for the First Grade Sight Words, of course!

 First graders are voracious word eaters!
 They have the capacity to learn literally hundreds of words if you provide them with the colorful pictures and body motions that are embedded in SnapWords®.
 They might start out a bit slowly, but once they get used to relying on their visual memory and their natural talent for movement, their learning rate will speed up and you will be running to keep up with them!